 4. Facilitate Greater Personalisation

-Proponents of smart hotel technology often cite greater personalisation as a key benefit, so it is important to prioritise this aspect.
+Proponents of smart hotel solutions often cite greater personalisation as a key benefit, so it is important to prioritise this aspect.
 Ultimately, a smart room should provide each individual guest with a number of options that help to make their experience more individual, more tailored to their preferences, and more personal.

 For example, it could be possible to allow guests to select certain preferences on the app before they check in, and for the various devices to adapt to those preferences on arrival.
 Moreover, hotels can take steps to allow guests to access personal accounts on Netflix, Spotify, Amazon, Google and Facebook from within the room.